Tagalog language: Abecedario

 Until the first half of the 20th century, Tagalog was widely written in a variety of ways based on Spanish orthography consisting of 32 letters called 'ABECEDARIO' (Spanish for "alphabet").
-The additional letters from the 26-letter English alphabet are: ch, ll, ng, ñ, n͠g / ñg, and rr.
+The additional letters beyond the 26-letter English alphabet are: ch, ll, ng, ñ, n͠g / ñg, and rr.

 Abakada

-When the national language was based on Tagalog, grammarian Lope K. Santos introduced a new alphabet consisting of 20 letters called ABAKADA in school grammar books called balarilà.
+When the national language was based on Tagalog, grammarian Lope K. Santos introduced a new alphabet consisting of 20 letters called Abakada in school grammar books called balarilâ.
 The only letter not in the English alphabet is ng.

 Revised alphabet

 In 1987, the Department of Education, Culture and Sports issued a memo stating that the Philippine alphabet had changed from the Pilipino-Tagalog Abakada version to a new 28-letter alphabet to make room for loans, especially family names from Spanish and English.
-The additional letters from the 26-letter English alphabet are: ñ, ng.
+The additional letters beyond the 26-letter English alphabet are: ñ, ng.

 ng and mga

-The genitive marker ng and the plural marker mga (e.g. Iyan ang mga damit ko.
+The genitive marker ng and the plural marker mga (e.g. Iyan ang mga damít ko.
 (Those are my clothes)) are abbreviations that are pronounced nang [naŋ] and mangá [mɐˈŋa].
 Ng, in most cases, roughly translates to "of" (ex.
-Siya ay kapatid ng nanay ko.
+Siyá ay kapatíd ng nanay ko.
 She is the sibling of my mother) while nang usually means "when" or can describe how something is done or to what extent (equivalent to the suffix -ly in English adverbs), among other uses.